chris-hunter/org.openhab.binding.sharptv/README.md

 For powering on or off, send that item the ON or OFF commands.

 For setting the AV Mode, you set the item to the number that corresponds to the desired AV Mode.
 There doesn't appear to be a standard numbering scheme, so you may need to consult the manual for your specific model TV.

+Sending a ON or OFF command to the disable-eco channel will cause the binding to send the `RSPW2` command to the TV.